prl-mushr/mushr-website/content/tutorials/Deep_learning.md

     _test:_  Whether we're testing the model or not.
 It is False by default

     _manual_control:_  How the car is driven manually.
-The default is to use the mouse for steering and throttle, and use keyboard keys to record/ abort and change driving mode (auto or manual).
+The default is to use the mouse for steering and throttle and use keyboard keys to record/ abort and change driving mode (auto or manual).

     _env_name:_ Name of the environment that you want to be loaded in.
 The list can be seen by typing -h after the above command

-    Enter the following command in the terminal/cmd after starting the simulator (don't select the environment manually, just double click the exe file and thats it, the python script takes care of the rest):
+    Enter the following command in the terminal/cmd after starting the simulator (don't select the environment manually, just double click the exe file and that’s it, the python script takes care of the rest):

 ```bash
 $ cd DonkeySim